Fundamentals of Health Law

 • Voluntary Disclosure Processes

-8. The False Claims Act - What You Need to Know
+8. The False Claims Act – What You Don't Know Will Hurt You

 John E. Kelly, Barnes & Thornburg